 - Labor and Delivery Nurse – This type of nurse typically works in hospitals in the OB/GYN department.
 Some may work in OB/GYN private practices, as well.
 Labor and delivery nurses assist mothers through birth, provide supportive care for newborn babies, and help in the postnatal treatment of the mother and child.

-- Managed Care Nurse – Managed care nurses are RNs that work with patients who require long-term care.
-These patients have chronic or terminal conditions and who require specialized care for the rest of their lives.
+- Managed Care Nurse – Managed care nurses are RNs who work with patients who require long-term care.
+These patients have chronic or terminal conditions and require specialized care for the rest of their lives.

 - Military Nurse – Nurses are always needed in the military to care for ill and wounded soldiers and other personnel.
 The U.S. Military requires nurses in this position to hold a BSN degree.